MicrosoftDocs/edge-developer.zh-CN/microsoft-edge/webview2/gettingstarted/win32.md

                 }

                 // Add a few settings for the webview
-                // this is a redundant demo step as the values are the default settings ICoreWebView2Settings* Settings;
+                // The demo step is redundant since the values are the default settings ICoreWebView2Settings* Settings;
                 webviewWindow->get_Settings(&Settings);
                 Settings->put_IsScriptEnabled(TRUE);